Tim Dutton

-His Theatre credits include plays in the West End (London Assurance), Chichester Festival Theatre (Loves Labour’s Lost, Victory), The Royal Exchange Manchester (She’s in Your Hands), twice working with director Sam Mendes.
+His theatre credits include plays in the West End (London Assurance), Chichester Festival Theatre (Love's Labour’s Lost, Victory), The Royal Exchange Manchester (She’s in Your Hands), twice working with director Sam Mendes.

-Dutton made a major stage appearance in 2014 in Headlong's highly acclaimed production of ‘’1984’’ directed by Robert Icke, at the Almeida and later in the West End and Internationally.
-He played the false friend and Party apparatchik, O'Brien.
-For which he won Best Featured Actor, Broadway World, Los Angeles Awards.
+Dutton made a major stage appearance in 2014 in Headlong's highly acclaimed production of 1984 directed by Robert Icke, at the Almeida and later in the West End and Internationally.
+He played the false friend and Party apparatchik, O'Brien, for which he won Best Featured Actor, Broadway World, Los Angeles Awards.